ch3lla/login_page_nodejs/README.md

    - Once logged in, you can access protected routes such as the home page.
    - If you try to access protected routes without logging in, you will be redirected to the login page.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).